 It's not like the water and sediment test where you remove excess water and sediment, you solve the problem.
 The remedy is actually to add a chemical cetane improver, something that you can blend into the fuel that actually raises the overall cetane value.
 Now if you do this, then you're going to make the diesel engine or the piece of equipment easier to start.
 It's going to run more smoothly and it's going to have fewer, less black smoke emissions and so for somebody who's really relying on that, it's also going to give them better peace of mind.
 I mean how would you feel if you had an essential backup generator and your fuel service provider came to you and said, "This test shows that your cetane in that fuel is 36 and needs to be at least, 40, 45.", so you haven't solved the problem, how would that, what kind of peace of mind would that give you and what kind of value would that be?
 It'd be pretty substantial right.
 Cetane improver additives today, the dominant chemistry is what they call 2-EHN, 2-Ethyl-Hexyl Nitrate.

-Second one is what we would call indicator test.
+The second one is what we would call an indicator test.
 A biochemist would call it an immunoassay test, which basically means they are tests that detect and measure the presence of a certain kind of molecule in a given solution.
-In this case, molecules that are associated with microbes.
+In this case, molecules are associated with microbes.

-Their advantages, they’re relatively fast to administer.
+Their advantage, they’re relatively fast to administer.
 They're not three to five days fast.
 They're like 10 minutes, five to 10 minutes fast, which is a nice feature.